Microsoft Releases Azure AD Pass-Through Authentication and Seamless Single Sign-on

 Your cloud migration success will very likely be affected by the health of your on-premises Active Directory, and possibly in ways you will not initially expect.
 My personal experience has taught me to be very careful with a review of the on-premises Active Directory before attempting to start any cloud migration.

 There is a lot of ground that can be covered in ensuring that your on-premises Active Directory is up to snuff.
-IT can be a time-consuming effort, but one I find is very almost always well worth the effort.
+It can be a time-consuming process, but it is one I find well worth the effort.